Ilagan: Anthem/Hymn

+Others

+The city, being called the Corn Capital of the Philippines is often symbolized by corn, making it Ilagan's de facto city crop.

+As mentioned previously, light blue or azure is a de facto city color.
+Golden yellow or maize yellow is also a de facto city color, with both colors often being used by the city government across the city (especially on the sidewalks and poles along the national highway).

 Elected officials

-There were 28 municipal mayors during its municipal period since 1904.
+Prior to Ilagan's cityhood, there have been 28 municipal mayors since 1904.
 The first municipal mayor was Rafael Maramag who served the town from 1904 to 1906.
-Its first city mayor is Josemarie L. Diaz, DMD from 2012 to 2016.
+Its first city mayor is Josemarie L. Diaz from 2012 to 2016.

-Congress representation
+Congressional Representation

-Ilagan, as a component city and provincial capital, belongs to the first legislative district of the province of Isabela.
-Currently, the city is represented by Antonio T. Albano in the house of representatives.
+Ilagan is part of the first legislative district of the province of Isabela.
+Currently, the city is represented by Antonio T. Albano in the House of Representatives.

+Judiciary

+On August 29, 2025, the Philippine congress enacted Republic Act No. 12245, establishing a Regional Trial Court (RTC) and Office of the Clerk of Court (OCC) in the city of Ilagan under the Second Judicial Region.
+The branches are intended to address the increasing volume of cases in the province and to improve access to judicial services for residents of Ilagan and northern Isabela.

 Infrastructure

 Transportation

-Ilagan is linked by a national highway called Maharlika Highway (designated as Asian Highway 26, AH26 by Asian Highway Network).
-Ilagan's longest bridge is the Malalam Bridge in barangay Malalam going north, which was inaugurated on December 8, 1995.
+The mode of transportation in the city includes jeepneys, tricycles, buses, and taxis.
+The local government efforts in addressing the transportation needs.
+These include the upcoming Hybrid Electric Road Train, and Podcar Public Transportation System.

+Jeepneys

-Ilagan is the only place in the Cagayan Valley Region that considers jeepneys as one of the primary means of public transportation within its vicinity and neighboring municipalities.
-There are 432 Jeepneys used as the major public transportation in Ilagan with corresponding routes from Centro-Calamagui-Alibagu-Upi junction-Guibang vice versa, Centro-Calamagui-Bliss Village-Salindingan vice versa, Centro-San Antonio region vice versa, Centro-Bintacan vice versa, and neighboring towns Ilagan-Gamu-Burgos-Roxas vice versa, plus 4,000 tricycle units and few bus companies.
-Each company operates a fleet of air conditioned buses with daily trips to Manila from their respective terminals.
-Several bus companies also use the Ilagan route from Tuguegarao City and Northern Isabela to Manila, Dagupan, Baguio and other destinations.
+Ilagan is the only place in Cagayan Valley that considers jeepneys as one of the primary means of public transportation within its vicinity and neighboring municipalities.
+There are 432 Jeepneys used as the major public transportation in Ilagan with corresponding routes from Centro-Calamagui-Alibagu-Upi junction-Guibang vice versa, Centro-Calamagui-Bliss Village-Salindingan vice versa, Centro-San Antonio region vice versa, Centro-Bintacan vice versa, and neighboring towns Ilagan-Gamu-Burgos-Roxas vice versa.

+Tricycle

+There are around 4,000 tricycle units that ply around the city.
+Like jeepneys, these tricycle units have their own route to different parts of the city.